Natural selection in compartmentalized environment with reshuffling: Introduction

+There is also an overlap of the problem of co-encapsulated group selection with the problem of evolution in patched/structured populations, first conceived in \cite{Wright1931}.
+More specifically, the problem in question is isomorphic to a certain limit of the metapopulation model with migrant-pool gene flow \cite{Burger2014,Hamilton2011}.
+Here the role of abstract groups is played by ecological demes.
+This direction is currently experiencing a renewed theoretical interest with the development of strict mathematical models of exact or approximate stochastic evolution dynamics with mutations based on Markov process formalism (for a modern treatment see, for example, \cite{Bitbol2014}).
+However, typical simplifications of the models include few phenotypes (in most cases only two), weak migration, and an essential competition inside demes.
+Compartmentalized directed evolution experiments are, instead, characterized by a very large number of phenotypes, panmixing, and no intracompartment selection.
+Therefore, a new approach is needed to tackle the problem.

-The influence of multiple genotypes per compartment on selection and evolution has been already studied in a number of works.
-Some examples include \cite{Bianconi2013,Fontanari2006,Fontanari2013,Lampert2011,Matsumura2016,Zintzaras2010}, as well as \cite{Higgs2015} and links therein.
+As the co-encapsulation of multiple genotypes under selection also arises in a number of biologically relevant scenario (e.g. multiple infection for viruses, parasites), it has also been the subject of a number of more specific previous work.
+Some recent examples include the works \cite{Bianconi2013,Fontanari2006,Fontanari2013,Lampert2011,Matsumura2016,Zintzaras2010}, as well as \cite{Higgs2015} and links therein.
 Most of them, however, focus on aspects of kin/group selection, altruistic trait fixation, coexistence of selfish and cooperative genes, and the error catastrophe.
 Typically, these works treat more complicated cases of primordial evolution in presence of parasitic sequences with different reproduction rates.
 These complex problems are explored primarily with numerical simulations, and are not directly applicable to the present problem of \emph{in vitro} evolution.
 A preliminary analysis of the selection dynamics directly related to the context of \emph{in vitro} co-compartmentalization was done in \cite{Zheng2007} for the case of two alleles, one of which is completely inactive, where any droplet with at least one active genotype inside is selected and all its content propagates to the next generation.
-The study of the effect of co-infection on selection from two viral phenotypes that share, when are found in the same cell, both the activity and the total offspring number was carried out in \cite{Novella2004}.
+A similar study of the effect of co-infection on selection from two viral phenotypes that share, when located in the same cell, both the replicative activity and the total offspring number was also carried out in \cite{Novella2004}.